Mass spectra and strong decays of charmed and charmed-strange mesons: Discussion

 In the $D$-meson family, our predicted mass for the $D(2^3S_1)$ state is $M=2636$ MeV, which is comparable with the predictions in the literature~\cite{Zeng:1994vj,Lahde:1999ih,Ebert:2009ua,Liu:2013maa,Liu:2015lka,Liu:2015uya,Liu:2016efm,Badalian:2011tb,Allosh:2021biq, Patel:2021aas,Chen:2018nnr,Godfrey:2015dva,Song:2015fha,Gandhi:2019lta,Sun:2013qca,Ferretti:2015rsa,Li:2010vx,Lu:2014zua, Kher:2017wsq}.
 According to our chiral quark model predictions, the $D(2^3S_1)$ may be a narrow state with a width of

 and dominantly decays into $D\pi$ and $D_1(2430)\pi$ channels with branching fractions about $47\%$ and $41\%$, respectively.
 However, the decay rate into the $D^*\pi$ channel is tiny ($\sim 2\%$).
 In Refs.~\cite{Song:2015fha,Godfrey:2015dva,Lu:2014zua,Li:2017sww,Chen:2015lpa}, the $D(2^3S_1)$ is predicted to be a broader state with a width of $\Gamma\simeq 60-200$ MeV.
-The strong decay properties are very sensitive to the details of the $D(2^3S_1)$ wave function due to the nodal effects of the $D(2^3S_1)$ wave function.
-The partial widths of $D\pi$ and $D^*\pi$ channels and their ratio as functions of the effective size parameter $\beta_{eff}$ of the wave function are plotted Fig.~\ref{Dpure23S1betaRunning}.
-It is seen that a small change of $\beta_{eff}$ will bring a drastic change of the predictions.
+Combined with our previous study~\cite{Zhong:2010vq}, we find that the strong decay properties of $D(2^3S_1)$ are very sensitive to the details of the wave function due to the nodal effects.

 From the point of view of mass, the $D_{1}^*(2600)$ resonance listed in RPP~\cite{Zyla:2020zbs} may be a candidate of the $D(2^3S_1)$ state.
 This resoancne was first observed by BaBar in the $D\pi$ and $D^*\pi$ decay channels in 2010~\cite{BaBar:2010zpy}.
 The measured mass and width are $M_{exp}=2609\pm 4$ MeV and $\Gamma_{exp}=96\pm6\pm13$ MeV, respectively, and the measured partial width ratio between $D\pi$ and $D^*\pi$ is $R=\Gamma(D\pi)/\Gamma(D^*\pi ) = 0.32\pm0.11$.
 In 2013, in the $D^{*+}\pi^-$ final state the LHCb collaboration observed a similar resonance $D_J^*(2650)^0$ with a mass of $M_{exp}=2649 \pm 7$ MeV and a width of $\Gamma_{exp}=140.2\pm35.7$ MeV~\cite{LHCb:2013jjb}.
 In 2016, LHCb collaboration carried out an amplitude analysis of the $B^{-} \to D^{+} \pi^{-} \pi^{-}$ decays, they extracted a $J^P=1^-$ resonance $D_1^*(2680)$ with mass and width of $M_{exp}=2681\pm 23.6$ MeV and $\Gamma_{exp}=186.7 \pm25.3$ MeV~\cite{Aaij:2016fma}.
 Recently, from the $B^{-} \to D^{*+} \pi^{-} \pi^{-}$ decays, the LHCb collaboration also extracted a $J^P=1^-$ resonance $D_1^*(2600)^0$ with mass and width of $M_{exp}=2641.9\pm 6.3$ MeV and $\Gamma_{exp}=149 \pm24$ MeV~\cite{Aaij:2019sqk}.
 The resonances observed in different experiments might be the same state, which is denoted by $D_1^*(2600)$ in RPP~\cite{Zyla:2020zbs}, although there are some differences in the observations of different experiments.